 What is the outlook?

-An individual with folliculitis decalvans is at risk for scarring and permanent loss of hair in the affected areas.
+Overall, an individual with folliculitis decalvans is at risk for scarring and permanent loss of hair in the affected areas.
 Oftentimes, this is condensed to patches of skin.
 In severe cases, generalized baldness and scarring can occur.

 Since there is no available cure for the condition, it is vital to seek early treatment to prevent the condition from progressing.